 Many Louisiana and Texas home and business owners could be facing another unexpected blow in the aftermath – and where they least expect it.
 In attempts to recover and rebuild, property owners submit claims for their damages and loss.
-What many could come to learn, is that their insurance company is not as sympathetic to their cause, and could either delay their payments, reduce the amount they pay out, or outright exclude and deny coverages.
-With so much in destruction and loss, it is not uncommon for an insurance company to try and protect their own interests, making it harder for property owners to get their fair compensation.
+What many could come to learn, is that their insurance company is not as sympathetic to their cause, and could either delay their payments, reduce the amount they payout, or outright exclude and deny coverages (known as bad faith claims).
+With so much destruction and loss, it is not uncommon for an insurance company to try and protect their own interests, making it harder for property owners to get their fair compensation.
 We pray that this is not the case as millions of people try to rebuild their lives, but we have seen it happen, more common than it should.

 Here are some helpful tips on recovering your losses from Hurricane Laura:

 Take Photos & Document Everything Pictures speak a thousand words, and they are also hard to dispute in a hurricane damage claim.
 One of the best things you can do is take the time to document and photograph all damages to your property.
 Create a “hurricane damage” photo album on your phone and be your own journalist, which will visually tell a story of the storm’s impact on your home or business.
 This can be the exterior of your property, as well as the interior in many cases.
 Also create an inventory list of items that were damaged, as these things can be later used as proof as to the extent of your damages.
 Check out our Post-Storm Checklist for common items that insurance adjusters miss in their evaluations.